 Character Reference Letter Example and Writing Tips

-Have you been asked to write a character reference for a friend or colleague?
-It’s often an honor to be asked, but if it’s something you haven’t done before, it may help to look at a character reference letter example.
+It’s often an honor to be asked to write a character letter, but if it’s something you haven’t done before, it may help to look at a reference letter example.

 A character reference (also known as a personal reference) is a letter written by someone who knows the job candidate and can speak to his or her character and abilities.
 Unlike professional references, the person writing the reference is not an employer.